 This post is also available in: Español

-DUI law in Florida is “enhanceable,” meaning the charge becomes progressively more serious.
+DUI law in Florida is enhanceable, which means that the charge and penalties can become progressively more severe based upon the circumstances, such as if your blood alcohol level is excessively high or if you had minors in the car with you.
 If you have had a DUI in the past or someone is injured or killed because of your charge, you may face felony DUI charges.
-A felony DUI can seriously impact the rest of your life.
-You need the services of a skilled DUI defense attorney.
+A felony DUI can severely impact the rest of your life.

-There are defenses to DUI charges that can reduce or reverse your charges, and the attorneys at Panella Law Firm will work with the prosecution to obtain the best possible outcome in your case.
+There are defenses to DUI that can reduce or reverse your charges.
+We understand the intricacies of the law and how to advocate on your behalf with prosecutors to obtain the best possible outcome in your case.

 Florida law defines driving under the influence as: